juanluispaz/ts-sql-query/README.md

   - `spanish_m_ai` for a specific case insensitive and accent insensitive extended with the Spanish language rules
   - To see the collations list visit the [Oracle 11g](https://docs.oracle.com/cd/B28359_01/server.111/b28298/applocaledata.htm#i637232) or [Oracle 19](https://docs.oracle.com/en/database/oracle/oracle-database/19/nlspg/appendix-A-locale-data.html#GUID-CC85A33C-81FC-4E93-BAAB-1B3DB9036060) documentation webpage

-**Note**: If you set the startWithInsensitive property to an empty string (''), the function `lower` will not be called, neither a collated will be specified.
+**Note**: If you set the startsWithInsensitive property to an empty string (''), the function `lower` will not be called, neither a collated will be specified.
 It is useful when you already defined the insensitive collate rules at the database level.

 ### Instantiating the connection with the database connection